 Over the past 17 months, your pet has been through many fluctuations in their day-to-day activities, much of which was affected by the COVID-19 pandemic.
 Having kids go back to school full time could be a substantial departure from normal.
 While most schools were open to in-person learning at the end of last school year, August could be the return to normal schedules, which is something your pet hasn’t been used to.

-Although many kids look forward to being out of the house and back with their friends, pets are likely to experience the opposite shift in socialization.
-For many of them, this will be the first time they have been separated from family for an extended time in nearly a year.
+Although many kids look forward to being back with their friends, pets are likely to experience the opposite shift in socialization.
 So how do you prepare your pets for this household change?
 Here are four top tips to help ease the transition for everyone.

 1.)
 Use toys and treats to distract from your absence

 The ASPCA suggests giving your dog a food-stuff toy filled with their favorite treats which can help keep them distracted at the beginning of the day when your kids leave.
 Make sure you put the toy away when you get home and only give it to them when you leave, so it signals that it is safe when your kids leave and that they can count on your return.